 Cinco de Mayo is just around the corner, and growing up in Texas it’s been something we have always celebrated.
-I am not personally Mexican, merely a Texan with many hispanic friends and have grown up surrounded by the beautiful and unique culture.
+I am not personally Mexican, merely a Texan with many Hispanic friends and have grown up surrounded by the beautiful and unique culture.
+This year I decided to celebrate with this Chipotle Chicken Enchilada Skillet!

 I would never deem the Mexican-inspired dishes that I create as authentic Mexican cuisine.
 It’s definitely more Tex-Mex with a twist of Paleo-ish.
 Is that even a thing?
 Well, I guess I could make it one.
 I just love the big bold flavors of Tex-Mex food and I find it so much fun to clean-up in my own kitchen to meet my own personal diet needs.

-This dish is as Tex-Mex as it gets.
+This Chipotle Chicken Enchilada Skillet is as Tex-Mex as it gets.
 It’s like an enchilada met a casserole and they made a baby into this skillet (which you can totally use a casserole dish if that’s your thing).
 Growing up, my bests friend’s Mom used to make what she called an “enchilada casserole” and here were the ingredients: flour tortillas, wolf brand chili, velveeta cheese, shredded cheddar cheese and a can of enchilada sauce.

 Okay, so I am not going to diss that recipe that she made because we FREAKING LOVED IT; however, I think y’all know by now I am not going to make a dish using canned chili now, right?
 So this is my ode to that dish.
 I whipped up my own enchilada sauce (with a kick of chipotle to it), and layered it high with Siete Foods Grain Free Tortillas, shredded rotisserie chicken, black beans, and shredded cheese.
 It’s grain-free and gluten-free and absolutely DELICIOUS!!